 Trump Vows To Release Ukraine Transcript Amid Impeachment Crescendo

-President Trump vowed on Tuesday that he would release a transcript of his phone call from earlier this year with Ukraine's president.
+President Trump vowed on Tuesday that he will release a transcript of his phone call from earlier this year with Ukraine's president.

-The July 25th call is at the heart of a rapidly intensifying controversy over whether Trump improperly pressured another country to investigate a political opponent, former vice president Joe Biden.
+The July 25 call is at the heart of a rapidly intensifying controversy over whether Trump improperly pressured another country to investigate a political opponent, former Vice President Joe Biden.

-The tweet came shortly before House Democrats were set to meet to discuss launching an impeachment inquiry over possible abuse of power by Trump as relates to Ukraine, and appeared to be an effort to undercut an expected announcement from House Speaker Nancy Pelosi.
+Trump's tweet came shortly before House Democrats were set to meet to discuss launching an impeachment inquiry over possible abuse of power by Trump as relates to Ukraine, and it appeared to be an effort to undercut an expected announcement from House Speaker Nancy Pelosi.

-Trump tweeted that he would release a "complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine."
+Trump tweeted that he will release a "complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine."

 This will prove it was a "totally appropriate call," he wrote.
 He says the transcript will be released Wednesday.

 "You will see it was a very friendly and totally appropriate call," Trump wrote.
 "No pressure and, unlike Joe Biden and his son, NO quid pro quo!
-This is nothing more than a continuation of the greatest and most destructive witch hunt of all time!"
+This is nothing more than a continuation of the Greatest and most Destructive Witch Hunt of all time!"

 ....You will see it was a very friendly and totally appropriate call.
 No pressure and, unlike Joe Biden and his son, NO quid pro quo!
 This is nothing more than a continuation of the Greatest and most Destructive Witch Hunt of all time!— Donald J. Trump (@realDonaldTrump) September 24, 2019

-Trump has repeatedly called for an investigation by Ukrainian authorities into Joe Biden and his son Hunter Biden, despite there being no evidence of wrongdoing.
+Trump has repeatedly called for an investigation by Ukrainian authorities into Joe Biden and his son, Hunter Biden, despite there being no evidence of wrongdoing.

 Trump confirmed earlier Tuesday that he ordered military aid to Ukraine blocked a week before his call with the president of Ukraine.

+Acting White House chief of staff and Director of the Office of Management and Budget Mick Mulvaney instructed the State Department and Pentagon not to move forward with $400 million in aid for Ukraine, according to a congressional aide.

+The administration did not provide any details on why it was withholding the funds.
+Neither the State Department nor the Pentagon had any policy objections to the funds being provided to Ukraine.
+The State Department first informed OMB on June 21 of its intent to obligate the funds to Ukraine.
+OMB usually has five days to give what is seen as a rubber stamp "yes."
+In this case, OMB did not provide the green light until Sept.
+11.

-The aid was held up for months and Trump has offered conflicting explanations for why.
-The call is also reportedly the subject of a intelligence community whistleblower complaint the administration has been refusing to turn over to congress.
+Trump's call with Ukraine is also reportedly the subject of an intelligence community whistleblower complaint that the administration has been refusing to turn over to Congress.

-Democrats are unlikely to be satisfied with the call transcript alone.
+Democrats are unlikely to be satisfied with the call's transcript alone.

-Speaking at a forum sponsored by the Atlantic, Pelosi dismissed Trump's claim that the transcript will prove he did nothing wrong.
+Speaking at a forum sponsored by The Atlantic, Pelosi dismissed Trump's claim that the transcript will prove he did nothing wrong.

-"It's really important to know this: there is no requirement there be a quid-pro-quo in the conversation.
+"It's really important to know this: There is no requirement there be a quid pro quo in the conversation.
 If the president brings up [that] he wants them to investigate something ... that is self-evident [that] it is not right.
 We don't ask foreign governments to help in our elections," Pelosi said.

 Democrats' council of war

-Pelosi is scheduled to meet with House Democrats on Tuesday afternoon to discuss what action to take as an increasing number of her members say they'd support impeachment proceedings against Trump.
+Ahead of Pelosi's announcement about impeachment proceedings, Trump told reporters that such a move will be good for him.

+"The good news is the voters get it," Trump said at the United Nations in New York.
+"This is why they say it's good for the election, but you know what?
+It's bad for the country — what she's doing is very bad."

-Meanwhile, former Vice President Joe Biden was among the Democrats changing his tune on impeachment on Tuesday.
+Meanwhile, Joe Biden was among the Democrats changing his tune on impeachment on Tuesday.

-A campaign aide said that unless the White House releases the relevant materials connected to the matter, Biden would throw his support behind Pelosi and the House in pursuing impeachment.
+A campaign aide said that unless the White House releases the relevant materials connected to the matter, Biden will throw his support behind Pelosi and the House in pursuing impeachment.

 Biden addressed the impeachment issue himself on Tuesday afternoon.